bezmi/homeassistant_jvc_projector_remote/README.md

     # optional, default is 5
     max_retries: 5
 ```
-You can implement changing of the projector input and lens memory based on `input_select` entities and some automation templates.
+Once the configuration has been edited and you've restarted homeassistant, there should be a remote entity that you can add to your dashboard.
+Automations can be created through the homeassistant web interface, or you can implement changing of the projector input and lens memory based on `input_select` entities and some automation templates.

-Edit your `automations.yaml` (Thanks to [OtisPresley](https://community.home-assistant.io/t/jvc-projector-component/123417/32) for the updated instructions!):
+Note: might not work on more recent builds of homeassistant, this part is still a WIP.
+Edit your `automations.yaml` (Thanks to [OtisPresley](https://community.home-assistant.io/t/jvc-projector-component/123417/32) for the instructions!):
 ```yaml
   - alias: projector input
     trigger: